ddxfish/320x240-Landscape-Touch-Keyboard-Arduino/README.md

 # 320x240 Landscape Keyboard

 This is code for a landscape mode keyboard on 320x240 displays using the ILI9341 TFT and an XPT2046 touchscreen.
 You must install and set up your config file for TFT_eSPI library to use this.

+I only tested this on ESP32 but it should work on NodeMCU (ESP12F ESP12E) or Arduino.

 ![ILI9341-project](https://github.com/ddxfish/320x240-Landscape-Touch-Keyboard-Arduino/assets/6764685/4605c90c-ab53-414d-b1f8-d458132bd77e)